Best Things to Do in Cairns: The Perfect 5 Day Cairns Itinerary

 Breakfast at Palm Cove

 The drive from Cairns to Daintree Rainforest follows the Captain Cook Highway.
-There are several beautiful stops along the way, and this Cairns itinerary includes all of them!
+There are several beautiful stops along the way, and this Cairns travel itinerary includes all of them!

 The first is Palm Cove.
 I loved it here!

-Take a stroll along the beach and grab a quick breakfast before continuing north.
+Stroll along the beach and grab a quick breakfast before continuing north.

 Check out Trinity Bay Lookout at Port Douglas